Section 21: Observations by third party on patentability

 Observations from a third party can be considered by the examiner only if they have been received in the Office before a report under s.18(4) has been issued.
 If they were received before the issue of such a report but too late to prevent its issue, and they give rise to a fresh objection, the report may be rescinded and action taken on the observations (see 18.89).
 If in this case the examiner instead concludes that no fresh objection arises from the observations, he should inform the applicant that they have been considered but no objection will be raised, and the report should not be rescinded.
 Action may also be taken if the report under s.18(4) has been rescinded for another reason

-[ If the case has been sent for grant, the publication liaison officer of the relevant division should be contacted immediately.
+[EL23A should be sent to the applicant to communicate the observations when no objection results.
+However, if fresh objections arise and the case has been sent for grant, the publication liaison officer of the relevant division should be contacted immediately.
 See also 18.89.
-If, however, the case has not been sent for grant, cancellation does not arise.
-EL23A should be sent to the applicant to communicate the observations when no objection results. ]
+If, on the other hand, fresh objection arise and the case has not been sent for grant, cancellation of grant is not necessary.]

 r.33(1) is also relevant.